Congratulations on all of your hard work to reach this point! It’s a huge accomplishment.

 - Enrol in a pathway course with similar foundation subjects, then maintain a solid grade average and transfer in second or third year – for example, biomedical science is a great foundation to many more specialist degrees.

 Even if the route to your dream course involves a detour or sidestep, have confidence in yourself that you can still reach your destination.
-Visit our Change of Preferences page for tools to think through your options and make the most of your preferences.
+Visit our Change of Preferences page for tools to think through your options.

 I’m having second thoughts about my preferences

 Perhaps you got a higher ATAR than you thought you would?
-Maybe your interests have changed and a double-degree sounds intriguing?
+Maybe your interests have changed?
+Perhaps a double-degree sounds intriguing?
 Or it could be that you’re thinking about the value in doing a gap year.
 It’s in your power right now to preference a different course – so think big!

 I have my ATAR, but I’m not sure where I stand